 If you’ve ever been called “double-jointed” or you’re the most flexible person in your yoga class, you might be familiar with hypermobility.
 When this extra flexibility shows up in your lower back, it can cause a unique kind of discomfort.
 Unlike pain from stiffness, hypermobile lower back pain stems from your joints moving too much without enough muscle support to keep them stable.
 This lack of stability forces your muscles to work overtime just to hold you together, leading to strain, fatigue, and that nagging ache.
 Understanding that your pain comes from instability—not tightness—is the first step toward finding real relief.
 Instead of stretching already loose joints, the key is to build strength and support from the inside out.

-What is Joint Hypermobility?
+So, What Is Joint Hypermobility?

 Joint hypermobility simply means your joints can move beyond the typical range of motion.
 For some people, it’s just a trait—they can easily touch their palms to the floor or bend their thumbs back to their forearm.
 For others, it’s associated with a condition like Ehlers-Danlos Syndrome (EDS) or Hypermobility Spectrum Disorder (HSD).
 Whether it’s an isolated characteristic or part of a larger diagnosis, the common factor is that the body’s connective tissues, like ligaments, are more pliable than average.
 This extra give in the joints means your muscles have to step up and do the work of providing the stability that ligaments normally would.

-How Hypermobility Affects Your Spine
+How Hypermobility Impacts Your Spinal Health

 When you have hypermobility, the ligaments that connect your spinal vertebrae can be too lax.
 This creates what’s known as spinal hyper-mobility, where certain segments of your spine move more than they should.
 This excessive movement can make your back feel weak, unstable, or like it might “give out” at any moment.
 Your body’s awareness of its position in space, called proprioception, can also be reduced, making coordinated movements feel clumsy.
 To compensate, the muscles around your spine are forced to constantly contract to keep you stable, which can lead to chronic muscle fatigue and persistent back pain.